MapStory/Learning/modules/module5.md

 ## Discussion Questions

-Before moving on to the next Module, take fifteen minutes to reflect independently or in a group on the following questions:
+Before moving on to the next Module, reflect independently or in a group on the following questions:

-- How does changing the spatial and temporal resolution of a StoryScape with StoryFrames give the viewer of your StoryScape a different impression of what is going on in the data?
+1. When might it be helpful to add qualitative information in the form of StoryPins to a StoryScape?

-- Similarly, how can different styling approaches make a StoryScape seem to tell different stories?
+2. Similarly, how can different styling approaches make a StoryScape seem to tell different stories?
 Can you provide an example?

-- Now that you have a more complete understanding of hwo to compose a StoryScapes, what kinds of skills do you think are most important for a person to have to be a strong StoryTeller?
+3. Now that you have a more complete understanding of how to compose a StoryScapes, what kinds of skills do you think are most important for a person to have to be a strong StoryTeller?

-- How might StoryScapes help you bring in lessons from history into your work?
+4. How might StoryScapes help you bring in lessons from history into your work?
 Why might this be important?

-- What other questions are you still left with at this stage about the process of composing a StoryScape?
+5. What other questions are you still left with at this stage about the process of composing a StoryScape?